Suetonius on Early Christianity

 Regardless of which interpretation of “Chrestus” is correct, Suetonius’s testimony remains historically significant.

-- Hostile Witness: Suetonius offers testimony with no Christian bias.
-His dismissive tone (“mischievous superstition”) actually strengthens his value as evidence—he confirms Christianity’s presence while mocking it.
+• Hostile Witness: Suetonius offers testimony with no Christian bias.
+His dismissive tone (“mischievous superstition”) actually strengthens his value as evidence, as he confirms Christianity’s presence while mocking it.

 In short: Suetonius’s gossipy, sometimes unreliable style doesn’t diminish his value here.
-If even a hostile Roman biographer casually acknowledges Christian disturbances and persecution, it corroborates the Gospel backdrop and shows that early Christianity was a disruptive and undeniable force in the heart of the Empire.
+If even a hostile Roman biographer casually acknowledges Christian disturbances and persecution, it corroborates the Biblical accounts and shows that early Christianity was a disruptive and undeniable force in the heart of the Empire.

 📚 References & Image Credits